apache/mxnet/docs/packages/python/io.md

 RecordIO implements a file format for a sequence of records.
 We recommend storing images as records and pack them together.
 The benefits are:

 * Storing images in compacted format, e.g. JPEG, for records can have different size.
 Compacted format will greatly reduce the dataset size in disk.
-* Packing data together allow continous reading on the disk.
+* Packing data together allow continuous reading on the disk.
 * RecordIO has a simple way of partition, which makes it easier for distributed setting.
 Example about this will be provided later.

 We provide the [im2rec tool](../../tools/im2rec.cc) to create Image RecordIO dataset by yourself.
-Here's the walkthrough:
+Here's the walk through:

 ### 0.Before you start
 Make sure you have downloaded the data.
 You don't need to resize the images by yourself, currently ```im2rec``` could resize it automatically.
 You could check the promoting message of ```im2rec``` for details.